philipdongfei/Programming_Rust/chapt20/NOTE20.md

 ## Pinning

+Although asynchronous functions and blocks are essential for writing clear asynchronous code, handling their futures requires a bit of care.
+The **Pin** type helps Rust ensure they're used safely.

 ### The Two Life Stages of a Future

+In a synchronous function, all local variables live on the stack, but in an asynchronous function, local variables that are alive across an **await** must be located in the future, so they'll be available when it is polled again.
+Borrowing a reference to such a variable borrows a part of the future.
+Preventing borrowed values from being moved is generally the borrow checker's responsibility.
+Futures of async functions are a blind spot for the borrow checker, which Rust must cover somehow if it wants to keep its memory safety promises.
+Rust's solution to this problem rests on the insight that futures are always safe to move when they are first created, and only become unsafe to move when they are polled.
+A future that has just been created by calling an asynchronous function simply holds a resumption point and the argument values.
+These are only in scope for the asynchronous function's body, which has not yet begun execution.
+Only polling a future can borrow its contents.
+From this, we can see that every future has two life stages:

+* The first stage begins when the future is created.
+Because the function's body hasn't begun execution, no part of it could possibly be borrowed yet.
+At this point, it's as safe to move as any other Rust value.
+* The second stage begins the first time the future is polled.
+Once the function's body has begun execution, it could borrow references to variables stored in the future and then await, leaving that part of the future borrowed.
+Starting after its first poll, we must assume the future may not be safe to move.

+To enter its second life stage, the future must be polled.
+The **poll** method requires the future be passed as a **Pin<&mut Self>** value. **Pin** is a wrapper for pointer types (like &mut Self) that restricts how the pointers can be used, ensuring that their referents (like **Self**) cannot ever be moved again.
+So you must produce a **Pin-wrapped** pointer to the future before you can poll it.
+This, then, is Rust's strategy for keeping futures safe: a future can't become dangerous to move until it's polled; you can't poll a future until you've constructed a **Pin-wrapped** pointer to it; and once you've done that, the future can't be moved.

 ### Pinned Pointers

+The **Pin** type is a wrapper for pointers to futures that restricts how the pointers may be used to make sure that futures can't be moved once they've been polled.
+These restrictions can be lifted for futures that don't mind being moved, but they are essential to safely polling futures of asynchronous functions and blocks. by *pointer*, we mean any type that implements **Deref**, and possibly **DerefMut**.
+A **Pin** wrapped around a pointer is called a *pinned pointer*. **Pin<&mut T>** and **Pin<Box<T>>** are typical.
+The definition of **Pin** in the standard library is simple:

+    pub struct Pin<P> {
+        pointer: P,
+    }

 ### The Unpin Trait

+However, not all futures require this kind of careful handling.
+For any handwritten implementation of **Future** for an ordinary type, like our **SpawnBlocking** type mentioned earlier, the restrictions on constructing and using pinned pointers are unnecessary.
+Such durable types implement the **Unpin** marker trait:

+    trait Unpin { }

+Almost all types in Rust automatically implement **Unpin**, using special support in the compiler.
+Asynchronous function and block futures are the exceptions to this rule.
+For **Unpin** types, **Pin** imposes no restrictions whatsoever.
+You can make a pinned pointer from an ordinary pointer with **Pin::new** and get the pointer back out with **Pin::into_inner**.
+The **Pin** itself passes along the pointer's own **Deref** and **DerefMut** implementations.

 ## When Is Asynchronous Code Helpful?

+So, what are the real advantages of asynchronous code?

+* *Asynchronous tasks can use less memory*.
+* *Asynchronous tasks are faster to create*.
+* *Context switches are faster between asynchronous tasks than between operating system threads*.